 “Thermoplastic” and “thermoset” sound related but are not interchangeable.
-TPE materials are thermoplastics while LSRs are thermosets.
+LSRs are thermosets and TPE materials are thermoplastics.
 Each has different material properties and they behave inversely during the molding process.
-They also contrast in terms of how they react to heat.
-For example, TPE melts while LSR hardens.

 What Are Thermoplastic Elastomers?